 Re-stitching the Seams: Appalachia Beyond Its Borders

 The Urban Appalachian Community Coalition is honored to serve as host for the 41st Annual Appalachian Studies Association Conference: Re-stitching the Seams: Appalachia Beyond Its Borders, to be held in downtown Cincinnati at the Millennium and Hyatt Hotels, April 5-8, 2018.
+Click here for the Preliminary Program.

-More than 1,000 local, national, and international leaders, scholars, educators, service providers, activists, advocates, artists and others hailing from more than 40 states will convene in Cincinnati for a coordinated effort to address the issues faced by Appalachians throughout the country, with a particular emphasis on themes of: Diversity and Inclusion, Economic Sustainability, Education, Environmental Sustainability, Health, and Migration.
+More than 1,000 local, national, and international leaders, scholars, educators, service providers, activists, advocates, artists and others hailing from more than 40 states will convene in Cincinnati for a coordinated effort to address the issues faced by Appalachians throughout the country, with a particular emphasis on themes of: Diversity and Inclusion, Economic Development, Education, Environmental Sustainability, Health, and Migration.
 Read more on our Conference Themes page.

 Conference activities include:

-- exhibit room with organization and publisher displays and a silent auction
+- Exhibit room with organization and publisher displays and a silent auction;

 We hope to stitch together the diverse voices and minds of community members, activists, artists, youth, and researchers to provide a richly textured and colorful fabric of ideas, plans, workable solutions, and support as we move forward in the 21st century.
-Click here for a press release announcing the conference.

 - Receive notices of community events and conference updates sign up by clicking Subscribe